HearthstoneChat/Application/README.md

 # Hearthstone Chat
-A lightweight third-party chat application for Hearthstone.
+A chat application for Hearthstone, instantly chat with opponent also running this application.

-*One-file download.
-No installation required.
-No registration required.
-No setup required.
-No logs stored.*
+*Only one file to download, no installation is required, no registration is required, no setup is required, no chat logs are stored.*

 **How It Works**